aldryn/aldryn-country-segment/README.md

     'django.contrib.auth.middleware.AuthenticationMiddleware',
     ...
 )

-...

-#
-# GEOIP SETTINGS
-#
-GEOIP_PATH = str('%s%s' % (PROJECT_ROOT, '/GeoIP.dat', ))
 ````

-The reason you'll want to keep it in the root of your project (or similar), is
-because you'll want to update the database each month when MaxMind release a
-new Lite version.
-The accuracy of these databases depend on regular updates.

 On application server start, the middleware will emit a warning to your
 console/logs: "GeoIP database is not initialized." if it could not find or